 As the world becomes a truly international economy, both companies and individual workers are increasingly looking to move money to different companies.
 When doing so they have many options, each with their pros and cons, Peter Shore said.

-Mr. Shore is the US general manager for Transpay, a global payments service providing businesses with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the local bank accounts of vendors, business partners, freelancers and others in more than 200 countries.
+Mr. Shore is the US general manager for Transpay, a global payments service providing businesses with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the local bank accounts of vendors, business partners, freelancers and others, reaching over 95% of bank accounts worldwide.

 Given the number of different payment methods and the different laws in each country, it takes work to provide options that are both convenient and fully compliant, Mr. Shore said.
 Transfer payments, bank wires, cash disbursement, prepaid, e-wallets, cheques, money transfers…what option is best in any situation?